Adderall UK Ultimate 2019 Guide: Legality, Equivalents, NHS & More

 - Just as effective at supporting concentration, mental performance and the reduction of tiredness.

-- Is completely legal around the world and available over the counter.
+- Completely legal around the world and available over the counter.

-To conclude, Adderall definitely has its uses as a medicine, and if you have been prescribed it by a Doctor you should continue taking it.
+Adderall has its uses as a medicine, and if you have been prescribed it by a doctor you should absolutely continue taking it.

-However, the recent trend of increasing usage off-label as a "study drug" is concerning due to the reported side-effects and health issues that may arise from abuse.
+However, the recent trend of increasing Adderal usage off-label as a study drug is concerning due to the reported side effects and health issues that may arise from abuse.

-For those using it off-label (or considering it) should be made aware of the alternatives are now available on the market, such as naturally-sourced brain supplements.
+Those using (or considering) it off-label should be made aware of the alternatives that are now available on the market, such as naturally-sourced brain supplements.

 If you are looking for a convenient, affordable and effective Adderall alternative, we recommend BrainZyme®, a range of three different supplements manufactured by the UK’s premier brain food supplement specialist.

-If you’d like to learn more about how BrainZyme is an effective and better value Adderall alternative, please click here.
+If you’d like to learn more about how BrainZyme is an effective, safer, and legal Adderall alternative, please click here.

-BrainZyme Professional works on the dopamine pathway in the brain, so we recommend that for effects closest to Adderall.
+BrainZyme Professional works on the dopamine pathway in the brain, the same as Adderall.
+We recommend the product for effects closest to Adderall.